PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_01_ExploratoryDataAnalysis.md

 # Datalab 01: Exploratory Data Analysis

 This data-lab day will focus on Exploratory Data Analysis(EDA).
-First, we will cover the last modules of the aptly named swirl course: Exploratory Data Analysis.
+First, we will cover 5 modules of the aptly named swirl course: Exploratory Data Analysis.
 After which, we will work on the project brief, specifically the EDA methodology section, and apply descriptive analyses to generate descriptive statistics and visualisations to populate the EDA Methodology section of our [conference poster](docs\assets\Assessment\DS1-AssesmentPoster_Template.pptx) of our data-lab project.

 ## Learning Objectives
 Enable you to:
-1. generate descriptive statistics
+1. generate descriptive statistics;
-2. generate descriptive visualisations
+2. generate descriptive visualisations;
-3. write a basic EDA methodology
+3. write a basic EDA methodology.

 Table of contents:
 1. Workshop on Exploratory Data analysis: 4 hours